manpagez: man pages & more

 Specify the project configuration(s) to be packaged (e.g. Debug,

-Release, etc.), where <configs> is a semicolon-separated list.
+Release, etc.), where <configs> is a semicolon-separated list <#

-When the CMake project uses a multi-configuration generator such
+cmake-language-lists>.
+When the CMake project uses a

-as Xcode or Visual Studio, this option is needed to tell cpack
+this option is needed to tell cpack which built executables to

-which built executables to include in the package.
-The user is
+include in the package.
+The user is responsible for ensuring

-responsible for ensuring that the configuration(s) listed have
+that the configuration(s) listed have already been built before

-already been built before invoking cpack.
+invoking cpack.

 -D <var>=<value>